AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 Your next step

-Ask yourself: Which teams are already using AI productively?
+Ask yourself: which teams are already using AI productively?
 Where are the remaining hurdles?
 Start with a small pilot project and the PDAA workflow.

 Let's talk about your project